stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-Where `multiply` is a new method on the the vector class that performs a component-wise multiplication operation.
+Where `multiply` is a new method on the the vector class that performs a component-wise multiplication.

 The final emitter implementation generates particles on the surface of a sphere: